ircam-ismm/sc-components/README.md

 window.SC_DEBUG = true;
 ```

-Note that this is the case when the docs and tests are launched locally:
+Note that this is done when the docs and tests are launched locally:

 ```js
 window.SC_DEBUG = window.location.hostname === 'localhost';